saadbess/saadbess.com/src/posts/2023-09-30-creating-a-content-recommendation-plugin-in-11ty.md

 });
 ```

 We're using `addCollection` to define a new collection named "relatedPosts".
-Collections in Eleventy allow you to create groups of content.
-The callback function for `addCollection` provides a `collection` object, which contains various methods to access your content.
+In Eleventy, collections let you group pieces of content together.
+The callback function for `addCollection` supplies a `collection` object, which offers various methods to access your content.

 ### Filter out draft posts